Clavel-AI/IronShift-Assistant/README.md

 ## Security & Privacy

+- **Privacy-First** — Chat history stored locally, never sent to cloud
 - **Credentials stay local** — Uses your existing CLI authentication
 - **Human-in-the-loop** — All write operations require explicit approval
 - **Audit trail** — Every action logged in conversation history
 - **Enterprise ready** — Self-host your own backend for complete control
+- **No data collection** — Your queries and results stay on your machine

 ---